HSC INCAT 046: Vessel characteristics

-HSC INCAT 046 was a 91 m vessel built by InCat Australia in Hobart, Tasmania, in 1997 as hull 046.
+HSC INCAT 046 was a 91 m vessel built by Incat in Hobart, Australia, in 1997 as hull 046.
 She was a sister ship to HSC Express (holder of a Trans-Atlantic speed record), HSC Max Mols and HSC Master Cat, all of which are Incat91 models.

 INCAT 046 was constructed from marine-grade aluminium alloys.
 Each water-borne hull was subdivided into multiple watertight compartments connected by an arched bridging structure with a central forward hull above the smooth water line.
 Each water-borne hull carried two engines which drove water jets mounted on the transom.

 Vehicles were stowed in and between both waterborne hulls in a configuration of rising and descending decks which loaded from a single-level transfer bridge at the stern.
 The main passenger deck was immediately above the vehicle decks and consisted of a cafe, gift shop, children's play area and passenger seating lounges, as well as an outside observation deck that ran the width of the ship at the stern.
 The passenger seating lounges had overhead television monitors which played movies or television broadcasts, as well as a continuously updated map showing the vessel's GPS coordinates.
 A smaller secondary passenger deck was located one deck up and has a bar immediately aft of the wheelhouse.

 Service history

-TT-Line (1997–1998, 2000–2001, 2001–2002)
+Spirit of Tasmania (1997–1998, 2000–2001, 2001–2002)

-HSC INCAT 046 was constructed for TT-Line and operated across Australia's Bass Strait on the world's longest-distance high-speed ferry service (marketed as Devil Cat), between Station Pier, Port Melbourne, Victoria to The Esplanade, George Town, Tasmania.
+HSC INCAT 046 was constructed for Spirit of Tasmania and operated across Bass Strait on the world's longest-distance high-speed ferry service (marketed as Devil Cat), between Station Pier, Port Melbourne to The Esplanade, George Town, Tasmania.
 Typical service speed was 80 km/h with fares averaging $100 (AUD) one-way in peak season (Dec–Jan) and $92 one-way in shoulder season (Jan–Apr).
 Weather conditions in the Bass Strait often led to cancellation during storms and heavy seas, with five cancellations in the first ten weeks of operating.
 The vessel's ride during choppy conditions led to its nickname "Spew Cat".
-The ship was sold to Bay Ferries after the first season, but during the 2000–2001, 2001–2002 summer peak periods it was charted to again run the George Town–Station Pier route as the Devil Cat.
+The ship was sold to Bay Ferries after the first season, but during the 2000–2001, 2001–2002 summer peak periods it was charted to again run the George Town to Station Pier route as the Devil Cat.